Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Classic Dishes and the Best Food in Sibiu, Romania

-Romanian cuisine is rich and savory – and Sibiu boasts an extraordinary number of excellent restaurants where visitors can get a taste.
-In fact, in 2019, Sibiu was named one of the European Regions of Gastronomy for its exceptional food heritage.
+Romanian cuisine is rich and savory – and Sibiu boasts an extraordinary number of excellent restaurants where you can get a taste.

 Some of the must-try foods in Sibiu are the hearty soups (called ciorba), stews (like goulash) and sarmale (cabbage rolls stuffed with meat and rice).